George C. Homans: Background

-Education

 While Homans was at Harvard College, Homans met Bernard "Benny" de Voto, "a crusty man, cantankerous in his literary feuds whose name has been largely forgotten," who was a part-time member of the Harvard faculty and who tutored Homans in English.
-"George ... was attracted to de Voto's stories about the plains and the prairies, but more, to the actuality of the lives of people and the American character as expressed in midwestern writing.
+"George ... was attracted to de Voto's stories about the plains and the prairies, but more, to the actuality of the lives of people and the American character, as expressed in midwestern writing.
 In many ways, "George adopted the mannerisms of de Voto, the outwardly boisterous tones (but not for either the boosterist mentality) and the scorn of intellectualist rhetoric".
 Outwardly jaunty and self-assured, yet discreetly he was battling his own demons within his closed heart.
 He reserved all his pain and suffering for his poetry, which is seen in his book of poetry.

 Homans describes his entrance to sociology as "a matter of chance; or rather, I got into sociology because I had nothing better to do".
 Lawrence Joseph Henderson, a biochemist and sociologist who believed that all sciences should be based on a unified set of theoretical and methodological principles, was an important influence on Homans' perspective.
 Homans attended Henderson's seminar one day at Harvard and was taken by his lecture.
-Homans was also influenced by Professor Elton Mayo, by whom he was assigned readings by prominent social anthropologists.
-From these readings, Homans developed his belief that instead of similarities in cultures, "members of the human species working in similar circumstances had independently created the similar institutions."
+Homans was also influenced by Professor Elton Mayo, a psychologist studying human factors.
+Whom, Homans was assigned readings by prominent social anthropologists such as Bronisław Malinowski, Alfred Radcliffe-Brown, and Raymond Firth.
+From these readings, Homans developed his belief that instead of similarities in cultures, "members of the human species working in similar circumstances had independently created similar institutions."
+Homans argued, contrary to Anthropology that "cultures were not unique and what was more, their similarities could only be explained on the assumption that human nature was the same over the world."